 SuperPWR weekend offers women’s rugby chance to shine

-For the first time, all four matches in the round will be broadcast, with two on TNT Sports and two more available online, while Kingsholm, Trailfinders Sports Game, the StoneX Stadium and Cinch Stadium at Franklin’s Gardens provide the suitably swish stadia the league sometimes lacks.
+For the first time, all four matches in the round will be broadcast, with two on TNT Sports and two more available online, while Kingsholm, Trailfinders Sports Ground, the StoneX Stadium and cinch Stadium at Franklin’s Gardens provide the suitably swish stadia the league sometimes lacks.

 “All the games are being shown on TV or streamed and all at the big stadiums, so it is a pretty cool opportunity for us all to get out there and showcase what we’re up to,” says Emily Scarratt, whose Loughborough Lightning side take on Sale in Northampton on Sunday in the final fixture of what has been dubbed “SuperPWR” weekend.